Edward Graham (British Army officer): Biography

 Educated at Eton College and the Royal Military College, Sandhurst, Graham was commissioned into the Cheshire Regiment in 1878 and became an adjutant in July 1884.
 He was promoted to captain in September 1885, attended the Staff College, Camberley from 1891 to 1892, and was granted the rank of major in October 1894.

-He saw action as an assistant adjutant general in South Africa during the Second Boer War.
+He saw action as an assistant provost marshal from February 1900 and later an assistant adjutant general in South Africa during the Second Boer War.

 He was promoted to colonel and succeeded Colonel Frederick Robb as an assistant adjutant general at the War Office in January 1905.
 He became a temporary brigadier general and became commander of the 8th Infantry Brigade in December 1908 and, made a major general in February 1912, was general officer commanding of the South Midland Division, taking over from Major General John Keir, in July 1914 before being replaced in August.

 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1915 Birthday Honours.
 He then served as a Deputy Adjutant General for the remainder of the war.

 He was colonel of the Cheshire Regiment from April 1914 to 1928.